rakukanteki/DSA/README.md

 2. The second approach we can do is "Linear Probing".
 When we find an index that has already a value stored in it, we go to the next available location.
 Say, 'march 6' has index 9 and when 'march 17' has also index 9 comes in, 'march 17' sees that there is already 'march 6' in that place.
 So, 'march 17' goes to the next index means the 10th index.
 If 'march 17' doesn't find any 10th location then it goes to the beginning means 0th index and keeps on looking for the next empty index.

+#### Binary Tree:
+- Why we use it?
+  In Python, there is a list like thing called "set".
+When we use set, it removes the duplicate   items.
+Now one of the internal working of this, is done by BINARY SEARCH TREE.